minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

        The Operator displays the :guilabel:`Total Volumes` under the :guilabel:`Resource Allocation` section.
        The Operator generates an equal number of PVC *plus two* for supporting Tenant services (Metrics and Log Search).

+       .. cond:: not eks

           The specified :guilabel:`Storage Class` *must* correspond to a set of Persistent Volumes sufficient in number to match each generated PVC.

+       .. cond:: eks

+          For deployments using the EBS CSI driver, the Operator provisions Persistent Volume Claims which result in the creation of EBS volumes of the specified :guilabel:`Storage Class` equal to ``Number of Drives per Server X Number of Servers``.

+       .. cond:: gke

+          For deployments using the GKE CSI driver, the Operator provisions Persistent Volume Claims which result in the creation of GCP Disks of the specified :guilabel:`Storage Class` equal to ``Number of Drives per Server X Number of Servers``.

+       .. cond:: aks

+          For deployments using the AKS CSI Driver, the Operator provisions Persistent Volume Claims which result in the creation of Azure Disks of the specified :guilabel:`Storage Class` equal to ``Number of Drives per Server X Number of Servers``.

    * - :guilabel:`Total Size`
      - The total raw storage size for the Tenant.